Shlok-Kulkarni-2005/AI-Meeting-Summarizer/README.md

 # 📖 Overview

-The **AI Meeting Summarizer** is a full-stack web application that automatically converts meeting recordings into structured meeting notes.
+The **AI Meeting Summarizer** is a full-stack web application that simplifies meeting documentation by automatically converting meeting recordings into structured meeting notes.

-Users can upload meeting audio recordings and receive:
+Users can upload meeting recordings in supported audio formats, and the application automatically generates:

 - Accurate speech-to-text transcription
 - AI-generated meeting summary